ParadoxicalCodes/cryptonite_taskphase_Aaditya/File_ComprehendingCommands.md

 > ![image](https://github.com/user-attachments/assets/6e2d1ada-c7e0-4e1d-9cd3-5a45807dc73f)

 > why is the flag token behind the shell prompt? why is the output like that?

 > and is not possible to find by using a filter that distinguishes between a file and directory?

 # linking files

+file = cmd to tell filetype
+hard link = original file access path and this is same, you have to know where the file is soft link = it just contains the original file name, which when accessed will read out the file name and (typically) access the contents of the file (with a symlink you dont have to access the file from where it is instead bring it to someplace else and access from there) soft link or symbolic link or symlinks are all same
+> ln -s (original file path) (path_whereveryouwanttolinkitto)

+>